wafibismail/unit-and-integration-testing-homework/README.md

 I went with the live testing example in the video (code in example folder).
 Still working on it

-## Examples:

-Main parts/examples that were went through in the video
+### Process of creating a test:
+- Set up your environment
+- Do the user action
+- Check whether or not things are the way you expect them to be

 ### Difference:
 - Unit tests: Include all edge cases
 - Integration tests: Include only tests necessary to confirm that a component works

+## Examples:

+Main parts/examples that were went through in the video

 ### Integration Test 1:
 Code1 - status.js